nhquiroz/flake8-runner/README.md

 # flake8-runner
-A simple script that runs flake8 on every .py file, from the current directory.
+A simple python (2.7.6) script that runs flake8 on every .py file, from the current directory.

-Python 2.7.6 used.
+Flake8 is a wrapper around these tools:

+    PyFlakes
+    pep8
+    Ned Batchelder’s McCabe script

+Flake8 runs all the tools by launching the single flake8 script.
+It displays the warnings in a per-file, merged output.

 In order to be able to use it, you need to [install](https://pip.pypa.io/en/latest/installing.html) `pip` first.